camilleroux/fxhash-bridge/FXHASH_INFO.md

 Moreover, I love the mutual aid and solidarity between fxhash generative artists.
 The BRIDGE can be seen as a symbol of the link between us ♥️

+The project has also served as an inspiration for participants to extend and develop their coding skills outside their usual areas of interest.

 INCLUDED STYLES

 - name, author, twitter, fxhash profile